danielballan/personal-blog/content/posts/2019-07-12-scientists-as-software-users-and-developers.md

-The scientific Python ecosystem is built by and for people who fall along a continuum between _software user_ and _software developer_, and this motivates technology choices that may at first seem puzzling from the outside.
+The scientific Python ecosystem is built by and for people who fall along a continuum between _software user_ and _software developer_, and this motivates technology choices.

 In many industries, software developers and users are clustered into distinct roles, producer and consumer.
 The developer's mandate is to provide an end-product that meets the users' needs.
-Software in science is different.
-There are scientists who use software as is, never needing to open the hood or form a clear mental model of how it works internally.
-There are also Research Software Engineers who spend 100% of their time writing code for scientific applications.
+Software in science is different: the roles are more smoothed out.
+At the extremes, there are scientists who use software as is, never needing to open the hood or form a clear mental model of how it works internally, and there are Research Software Engineers who spend 100% of their time writing code for scientific applications.
 But there are many scientists situated along a continuum between these two.

 The choice of technologies reflects that continuum.
 In many industries, a developer writing a web application might choose a popular backend framework